 Jacqui Sanders explores the lives of the women who were imprisoned in Old Ararat Gaol and the J Ward Asylum during the nineteenth century.

-Perched on a hill in Ararat, nestled behind the perennials, natives, ferns, and alpines in Alexandra Botanical Gardens, is a bluestone building which incarcerated Victoria’s criminals and the criminally insane for over a century.
-Designed by the same architect as Old Melbourne Goal, Ararat Gaol was constructed between 1860 and 1863.
-The site was then transferred to the Victorian Lunacy Department and used as a “temporary” ward for the criminally insane.
-J Ward, as it became known, was decommissioned in 1989.
+Perched on a hill in Ararat, nestled behind the perennials, natives, ferns, and pines in Alexandra Botanical Gardens, is a bluestone building which incarcerated Victoria’s criminals and the criminally insane for over a century.
+Built to the Pentonville Design, Ararat Gaol was constructed between 1859 and 1863, receiving the first inmates in 1861 and closing as a gaol in 1886.
+The site was then transferred to the Victorian Lunacy Department in 1887 and used as a “temporary” ward for the criminally insane.
+J Ward, as it became known, was decommissioned in 1991.
 The site is significant to the State of Victoria for symbolic and cultural reasons, as well as for its association with the history and treatment of psychiatric illness, particularly of the criminally insane.

 Today, Friends of J Ward manage the Complex, which includes objects and archives such as newspaper articles, patient records, and photographs distinct to Ararat Gaol, J Ward, and Aradale Asylum.
 Volunteers conduct daily tours which include the West Wing, shower block, main cell block, gallows, exercise yard, and kitchen.
 With the tour’s narrative primarily focused on the J Ward years, visitors experience the rich tapestry of the site’s history and stories of past prisoners, patients, superintendents and staff who were once housed behind these walls.